sultanowskii/LeForum/docs/dev/server_structs.md

 **Declared in**: [src/server/query.h](/src/server/core/query.h)

 **Description**:
-Contains result of the query processor
+Contains result of the query processor.

 **Fields**:
 `data` - Pointer to the data that has to be sent to client as a response.